 The Markan fragment, every sentence of which describes a different element of the Tarichaean episode of the war of the Jews against the Romans, sheds light on its author’s working method to conceal the real circumstances of this story:

-This way Mark turns a violent war story with Jesus as a rebellion leader into a peaceful Galilean countryside story with Jesus miraculously healing many ill people.
-Under Mark’s dehistoricizing veil this fragment discusses several significant aspects of the Tarichaean episode of the war against the Romans and it does so in chronological order.
+This is how Mark turned a violent war story with Jesus as a rebellion leader into a peaceful Galilean countryside story portraying Jesus as a miracle healer helping many.
+Under Mark’s dehistoricizing veil, this fragment discusses several significant aspects of the Tarichaean episode of the war against the Romans and it does so chronologically.

-The Matthew verse, of which the working method and the tone are very similar to the fragment in Mark, and therefore in my opinion is written by the same author as the Markan passage, uses the following techniques:
+Similarly, the Matthew fragment, of which the working method and the tone are very similar to that in Mark – which leads me to believe it was written by the same author – uses the following techniques:

 Matthew 8: (18) Now when Jesus saw the vulgar mass of the Roman army all around him, the lake side of Tarichaeae included, he gave orders to go over to Samaria, the country at the other side of the Galilean border.